 Khmer Empire was one of the greatest kingdoms in Asia during the pre and the Angkor era.
 Unfortunately, everything had turned upside down after the post-Angkor era.
 Khmer kings had started to fight with their kin because of the throne and power.
-From one regime to another, Khmer kings did everything just to protect their power even though they have to fight with their relatives such as brothers, son-in-law, uncle, or cousins.
+From one regime to another, Khmer kings did everything just to protect their power even though they have to fight with their relatives such as brothers, son-in-law, uncles, or cousins.
 They always seek help from foreign countries to fight with their relatives.
-From time to time, Cambodia territory has been smaller and smaller as Khmer kings use it as the return of the favor of neighboring countries.
-Surprisingly, when a good leader took control of power, there were always overthrown by their relatives.
+From time to time, Cambodia’s territory has been smaller and smaller as Khmer kings use it as a return of the favor of neighboring countries.
+Surprisingly, when good leaders took control of power, there were always overthrown by their relatives.

-English Translation: The cause of the collapse of the Angkor Empire after the end of the Javavarman Regime in 1323: It was finished by Ney Chay “Mr. Chay” who Cambodian people named as “Ney Trosok Pa’Em” or “Mr. Sweet Cucumber”.
-Cambodian history was made up which lead to the confusion of Cambodian people because of the scandal of Ney Chey after he overthrown King Javavarman IX.
+English Translation: The cause of the collapse of the Angkor Empire after the end of the Javavarman Regime in 1323: It was finished by Ney Chay “Mr. Chay” who Cambodian people named “Ney Trosok Pa’Em” or “Mr. Sweet Cucumber”.
+Cambodian history was made up which lead to the confusion of the Cambodian people because of the scandal of Ney Chey after he overthrew King Javavarman IX.

 Source: Cambodia in between Thailand and Vietnam and the French Colony